HexmosTech/Lama2/README.md

 > The frontend part of the Lama2 project lives in [Lama2Code](https://github.com/HexmosTech/Lama2Code).
 The
 > extension tends to be updated along with the Lama2 core in this repo.

+## The Problem

+Most engineering teams have trouble collaborating on APIs or end up paying too much for Postman/Insomnia.
+Our 100% FOSS product *Lama2* helps your team collaborate on APIs for free based on git, so that you can save money and avoid friction.

 ## About

 *Lama2* is a Plain-Text powered REST API client & manager built for serious engineering teams.